social-streets/the-slice/site-template/src/data/articles/da-terra-restaurant-rafael-cagali-gq-awards.md

   - "news"
 featuredImage: "/images/DaTerra_inside-restaurant.jpg"
 author: "social-streets"
-excerpt: "‘After earning rave reviews by hard-to-impress critics in the Telegraph and the Nudge - they earned their place on the GQ shortlist, alongside other internationally renowned food establishments like Sketch and Connaught Bar.
+description: "‘After earning rave reviews by hard-to-impress critics in the Telegraph and the Nudge - they earned their place on the GQ shortlist, alongside other internationally renowned food establishments like Sketch and Connaught Bar.
 And then, Covid-19 hit.’"
 ---

 Since only opening a year-and-a-half ago, Bethnal Green restaurant Da Terra has been making a name for itself in the British restaurant scene.
 After winning its first Michelin star back in October - the only restaurant east of Shoreditch to possess one - Da Terra seemed poised to cement its name on a national level after being shortlisted for GQ’s 2020 Food and Drink Awards earlier this year, in the Best Breakthrough category.
 And then, Covid-19 hit.